Al Davis: Military service

 In 1952, with his student deferral ended upon receipt of his master's degree, Davis was inducted into the United States Army.
 He quickly secured a place attached to a public relations unit near Syracuse, and set about obtaining a place on one of the coaching staff for the military's football teams.
 General Stanley Scott of Fort Belvoir, Virginia, obtained Davis's services in 1953 as football coach for his post's football squad.
-At the time, military football was taken very seriously; the teams were well-stocked with drafted college stars, and often scrimmaged National Football League (NFL) teams.
+At the time, military football was taken very seriously; the teams were well-stocked with drafted college stars, and often scrimmaged National Football League teams.
 Davis coached Fort Belvoir, just south of Washington, D.C., to a record of eight wins, two losses, and one tie (8–2–1), missing a chance to play in the Poinsettia Bowl in San Diego because of a final-game loss to the nearby Quantico Marine Base.
 As a private first class, he was often coaching players of a higher rank, including officers.
 Near the end of 1952, he was called to testify before a congressional committee investigating whether athletes were being coddled in the military.
 Although most of Davis's team was sent to Korea, he remained at Fort Belvoir until his discharge in 1954.
 While coaching in the army, Davis sold scouting information about his players to NFL teams.
 One NFL executive who contacted Davis was Pete Rozelle of the Los Angeles Rams, but as Rozelle had been allocated no money, Davis gave him no information.